getyoti/yoti-face-capture-ios/README.md

 # YotiFaceCapture

-YotiFaceCapture uses the front facing camera to perform face detection, then validates frames where a face has been detected according to Yoti's DeepFas specifications and finally, it returns a result that will either contain a cropped image containing a face or an error.
+YotiFaceCapture provides a simplified way of capturing a face.
+It performs face detection from the front facing camera, analyses those frames and produces an optimised cropped image of the captured face.

 ## Requirements
 - iOS 11.0+